Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 Typically, biblical theology and systematic theology are separated from one another.2 Biblical theology traces the development of truths about God as they are progressively revealed in the Bible.
 Systematic theology3 takes one major subject at a time and summarizes what the whole Bible teaches on that subject.
 Systematic theology also takes biblical truths and makes them reasonable within current human understanding, which requires taking into account philosophy, traditions, and culture.

 This means a systematic theology that is developed for Christians who live in the Western world has been adapted to Western philosophy, Western traditions, and Western culture.
-This also means a systematic theology developed for Western people is different from a systematic theology developed for a different culture, such as the Asian or African culture.
+A systematic theology developed for Western people differs from a systematic theology developed for a different culture, such as the Oriental or African culture.

 FST attempts to present biblical thought in a manner that is understandable to people from all cultures around the world.
 FST still organizes biblical thought into the traditionally used categories.
 This allows biblical truths to be “presented in a systematic way.”
 Although FST uses the major Western categories, discussions within those categories are built on biblical thought separated from Western philosophy, traditions, and culture.
 For this reason, FST should be considered a biblical theology.

-To understand why it is important to separate theology from Western philosophy, traditions, and culture, it will be necessary to talk about key steps in the development of Western Christianity.
+To understand why it is essential to separate theology from Western philosophy, traditions, and culture, it will be necessary to talk about critical steps in the development of Western Christianity.
 It will also be necessary to explain how and where Western theology went awry.

-Every reader will benefit by having a simplified picture in his or her mind of the historic development of Western civilization.
+Every reader will benefit by having a simplified picture in their mind of the historical development of Western civilization.
 To start building that picture, the next eight paragraphs will provide the necessary overview of the development of Christianity within Western civilization.

-Classical antiquity provided a unique intellectual environment, profoundly influenced by the ancient Greek philosophers, among whom were Plato, Aristotle, and Plotinus.5 For our study, it is important to know that the masses of Greek and Roman people were polytheists (believers in many gods), but the ancient Greek philosophers were introducing thoughts that led to monotheism (a belief in one god).
+Classical antiquity provided a unique intellectual environment profoundly influenced by the ancient Greek philosophers: Plato, Aristotle, and Plotinus.5 For our study, it is important to know that the masses of Greek and Roman people were polytheists (believers in many gods).
+The ancient Greek philosophers were introducing thoughts that led to monotheism (a belief in one god).

-During the 1st century, Christianity was emerging from the Jewish world and spreading throughout the Roman Empire.
-By that time, the Greek and Roman intellectuals had been discussing the one god of the ancient philosophers for at least three hundred years.
-So when the early Church fathers wrestled with the issues of their day, discussions about God were guided down a path that corresponded with the discussions about the one god of that period.
-Some of the Church fathers proclaimed that the one god of the philosophers was the God of the Bible.
+During the 1st century, Christianity emerged from the Jewish world and spread throughout the Roman Empire.
+By then, the Greek and Roman intellectuals had been discussing the one god of the ancient philosophers for at least three hundred years.
+So when the early Church fathers wrestled with the issues of their day, discussions about God were guided down a path that corresponded to the discussions about the one god of that period.
+Some of the Church fathers proclaimed that the one god of the philosophers was the God of the Bible.6

 Modern Christians are referring to the Classical view of God when they ascribe to God the attributes of timelessness, perfection, immutability (unable to change), omnipotent (all-powerful), omniscient (all-knowing), and omnipresent (present everywhere).
 These and other attributes assigned to the Classical view of God will be explained in the body of this work.